mnurulhoque/Telecom-Customer-Churn-Prediction-using-Machine-Learning/README.md

 The application is deployed on an **AWS EC2 Ubuntu instance** using the following steps:

-1. Launch an EC2 instance (Ubuntu)
+-Launch an EC2 instance (Ubuntu)

-2. Set up a Python virtual environment
+-Set up a Python virtual environment

-3. Clone the project repository
+-Clone the project repository

-4. Install dependencies from `requirements.txt`
+-Install dependencies from `requirements.txt`

-5. Run Streamlit as a background service using `nohup`:
+-Run Streamlit as a background service using `nohup`:

 ---